blue4209211/pq/README.md

     - JSON source can have newline seprated JSON array/object
     - Empty values gets converted to default for example empty value of null numeric column will become 0
     - numeric columns translates to float64
-- Nested JSON is supported
+- Nested JSON is supported using json functions
+- rootNode can be provided to read nested Object

 ### csv
 - Format